- Religious Freedom

 - Religious Regulation

 Features Of Constitution

-a) in the interests of defense, public safety, public order, public morality or public health; or
+(a) in the interests of defence, public safety, public order, public morality or public health; or

 (3) A person attending any place of education shall not be compelled to impart or receive religious instruction or to take part in or attend any religious ceremony or observance.

 (4) Subject to this Constitution or any other law, a person shall not be compelled to take any oath that is contrary to the religion or belief of that person or to take any oath in a manner that is contrary to that religion or belief.